ziftech/netscaler-monitoring-extension/README.md

-# netscaler-monitoring-extension
-AppDynamics monitoring extension for Citrix NetScaler
+# AppDynamics Monitoring Extension for Citrix NetScaler

 ### Use Case
 Citrix NetScaler is an all-in-one web application delivery controller (ADC) that makes applications run up to five times